-Plan Ahead for Street Preservation to Maximize Funding Dollars
+Plan for Street Preservation to Maximize Funding Dollars

-Using a database that combines pavement condition inventory, location, and historical information, along with analysis tools and prediction models, Snyder & Associates can help you develop a long-term pavement management plan.
-This plan will better leverage your budget and it provides guidance for using the proper sustainable preservation techniques.
+Using a database that combines pavement condition inventory, location, and historical information, along with analysis tools and prediction models, the Snyder & Associates team can help your community develop a long-term pavement management plan.
+This plan will better leverage your budget and provide guidance for using the proper sustainable preservation techniques.

 Four Steps of Proactive Pavement Management

 Our process for setting policy steps may vary by project, region, or municipal government requests, however, we’ll generally follow this four-step process for developing the proper plan.